 The second category is the “unique” medicines that might be hard to find.
-We stay as natural as we can, so whatever supplements we need.
+We stay as natural as we can, so we bring with us whatever supplements we need.
 Plus, we also prefer organic remedies, which often are not available at small, local pharmacies.
-So, if it’s cold season, then we bringing our beloved remedies, which we mainly get from Wellevate.
+So, if it’s cold season, then we bring our beloved remedies, which we mainly get from Wellevate.

 Of course, if you have any prescriptions, then bring those, too.
 CVS recently added a free delivery option, which is great for refills.
-I hope it’s becomes a permanent option with them!
+I hope this becomes a permanent option!

 If you find that your child is being extra moody or isn’t behaving the way they normally would when you’re home, it’s time to whip out a brand new toy to keep the mood light during the journey.

 This is especially useful during road trips or long flights because you don’t want to get boxed in with an epic meltdown — and nothing cheers a toddler up like a new toy.
 It surely helps get me in a good mood!

 If you are looking for inspiration about what to bring, then you might enjoy reading Traveling with Kids: Top Five Products to Promote Creative Thinking.

 Expect the unexpected when it comes to traveling with toddlers!
 It always helps to have a set of extra clothes handy because when an emergency strikes, you don’t want to have to use the airplane blanket to wrap your child.
 I even carry a spare top for myself, as accidents can occur anywhere.